NgandalaLopes/vango-streaming/README.md

-# Build a Disney+ Clone with Next.js 14
+# Build a Movie Streming App with Next.js 14

-Join me as I show you how to build a Disney+ clone from scratch with the newly released Next.js 14!
-In this project, you'll learn how to:

 ** Features:**